lemocla/Codzilla/documentation/userstoriestesting.md

 *****
 - ## **As a meetup participant, I want to be able to ask a question about the event so that I can get more details about the event**
 	- When I am logged in and that I am on an event page and when I scroll down the page,
-	- I can see a button ask a question that changes appearance when hovered,
+	- I can see a button ask a question that changes appearance when hovered over,
 	- When I click on ask a question a modal window will open,
 	- When I enter a question and click submit, the event page will referesh with my question
 	- If I leave the question field blank, I will be prompted to fill the field.